Closing costs you should expect

 • Title Insurance

-Sellers: As we hammer out your sale, I'll not only work to get the highest sales price, but I'll also push for limited closing costs.
-And once we've reached an agreement, I'll describe in detail the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we negotiate your transaction, not only will I work to get the optimal sales price, but I'll also advocate for lower closing costs.
+And once we've arrived at an agreement, I'll describe in detail the closing costs so you are aware of exactly where your money is going.

-Buyers: If you're purchasing real estate in Lexington County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within an appropriate range so you're not shocked when you come to the closing appointment.
-I'll be happy to review the LE with you, answering your questions and highlighting any estimates that seem unusual.
+Buyers: When purchasing a house in Lexington County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within an acceptable range so you're not shocked when you arrive at closing time.
+I'll be glad to go over the LE with you, answering your questions and highlighting any estimates that are uncertain.

 Got a Question?